joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 |aaaaaaaaaa|9Vbtacpg9V|
 |eeeeeeeeee|wcZQAYuewc |

-So this seems to be a polyalphabetic cipher.
+So this seems to be a polyalphabetic cipher with a character mapping table for 8 positions.
 To get hold of the clear text password the script [vending-password.pl](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Additional/vending-password.pl) goes through all characters in scope on all positions of the encoded password and creates the encoded representation.
 The script determined that the password is **CandyCane1**.